 Bournemouth International Growth Programme

-Bournemouth International Growth (BIG) programme is a major economic growth plan focused on employment and development around Bournemouth Airport.
+The Bournemouth International Growth (BIG) Programme is a major economic growth plan focused on improving connectivity, easing congestion, protecting existing jobs and creating new ones in and around Bournemouth Airport and Wessex Fields.

 Governance of the BIG Programme is detailed here.

-- Transform accessibility to and around Bournemouth Airport through extensive transport improvements
+- Transform accessibility to and around Bournemouth Airport and Wessex Fields through extensive transport improvements

 - Generate up to £500 million of GVA into the area